tesseract-ocr/tessdoc/TrainingTesseract.md

 Tesseract 3.0x is fully trainable.
 This page describes the training process, provides some guidelines on applicability to various languages, and what to expect from the results.

 Please check the list of [languages] (https://github.com/tesseract-ocr/tesseract/blob/master/doc/tesseract.1.asc#languages)  for which traineddata is already available as of release 3.04 before embarking on training.

-Tesseract 3.04 provides a [script] (https://github.com/tesseract-ocr/tesseract/blob/master/training/tesstrain.sh) for an easy way to execute various phases of training Tesseract.
-More information on using it can be found on the [tesstrain.sh](tesstrain.sh) page.

 [3rd Party training tools] (AddOns) are also available for training.